Labelling of bread, cakes and similar products

 You must specify the allergen as it appears in the list above.
 If a product contains wheat, you would state 'Contains wheat' as this is specified in the list; however, if a product contains prawns, you would state 'Contains crustaceans' as 'prawns' does not appear in the list.

-For more information, please refer to 'Food allergens and intolerance'.
+For more information, please see 'Food allergens and intolerance'.

 IRRADIATED FOODS